Mobile Passport Control App 2023 – Tutorial, Airports, & Tips

-As of May 2020, only U.S. Citizens with a valid passport and Canadian visitors with a valid passport and either B1 or B2 visa status are eligible to use Mobile Passport Control lines.
-Additionally, you can set up profiles for family members within the app, so your entire party can take advantage if they meet the above requirements.
+As of 2023, only U.S. citizens and Canadian B1/B2 citizens visitors with a valid passport and either B1 or B2 visa status are eligible to use Mobile Passport Control lines.
+Additionally, you can set up profiles for up to 12 family members within the app, so your entire party can take advantage if they meet the above requirements.

 This service is currently not available for U.S. Lawful Permanent Residents, but we will update this post if that changes.
 As previously mentioned, the Mobile Passport app does not require a background check, interview, or approval to use.